IckleChris/jquery-date-dropdowns/README.md

 ####destroy

-Call the destroy method to undo what was done by the inititalization.
+Call the destroy method to undo any changes made during the plugin's initialisation.

-Example :
+Example:

 ```js
 $("#date-dropdown").dateDropdowns('destroy');